corpusculejs/corpuscule/packages/element/README.md

 as well.

 Customized Built-In Elements differs from regular Custom Elements in many ways.
-E.g., many native elements cannot be extended by creating Shadow Root on them.
-It also means that for Customized Built-In Elements it is not necessary to specify `[render]` hook in class.
+E.g., many native elements cannot be extended by creating Shadow Root on them; by default for these element LightDOM will be created.

+You can avoid any change in elements that are unable to have Shadow Root by omitting `[render]` function on them.

 To create Customized Built-In Element you have to:
 * Specify `extends` option in the decorator